TurboNodes/client-node/README.md

 ### Self-host a Server Node

-You're free to operate your own server for commercial use.
+You're free to operate your own server for commercial use according to the [Apache 2.0 license](LICENSE).

-Run server docker image and connect clients.
+Run server docker image with `docker-compose up` and connect client nodes.

 For more information, see [Setting Up Development Environment](.github/CONTRIBUTING.md#setting-up-development-environment)